JosipBaketaric/DDD-Arhitecture/README.md

 - avoid passing domain services into aggergates, since it add a outside dependency to them... rather force the change on the aggregate by making the method on aggregate internal, and forcing the usege of the domain service which changes the aggregate
 - try to use value objects for properties that change togeather (eg. price which has amount and currency, use a separate class instead of having amount and currency on entity)
 - create separate repositories for each aggregate, and use the aggeregates repository for domain service queries related to that aggregate
+- for aggregate default values, try to set them in the constructor not use a default property value, we want to be explicit as we can

 # Questions:
 - IUnitOfWork goes into app layer, because it's the only one that is gonna use it, it's controlling transactions... we don't need it in domain but where is it implemented, in persistance or in app layer?